How to Prevent Disease & Death in Chickens

 Raising chickens naturally helps prevent disease and death by allowing them to live a natural lifestyle.
 It allows us to work with a chicken’s natural instincts and needs without introducing foreign chemicals, substances, or un-natural behaviors.
 Raising chickens naturally can prevent un-healthy stress, promote a strong immune system, and support overall good health to fight off disease!

-Action Step: Incorporate one natural element into your flock’s weekly routine.
+Action Step: Incorporate one natural element into your weekly flock care routine.

 a silver leghorn hen standing next to a stump